klauspost/compress/s2/README.md

 S2 is aimed for high throughput, which is why it features concurrent compression for bigger payloads.

 Decoding is compatible with Snappy compressed content, but content compressed with S2 cannot be decompressed by Snappy.
 This means that S2 can seamlessly replace Snappy without converting compressed content.

-S2 is deigned to have high throughput on content that cannot be compressed.
+S2 is designed to have high throughput on content that cannot be compressed.
 This is important so you don't have to worry about spending CPU cycles on already compressed data.

 ## Benefits over Snappy